newhouse/primus-rooms-adapter/README.md

 const clientB;

 // Client A will *not* receive this message because it is not a member of the
-// 'USA:NewJersey' room (or any 2-part room with 'USA' as the first sub-room).
+// 'USA:NewJersey' room (or any 2-part room with 'USA' as the primary room).
 // Client B will receive this message. primus.room('USA:*').write(data);

 // Client A will receive this message.
 // Client B will *not* receive this message because it is not a member of the
-// 'USA:NewJersey:Summit' room (or any 3-part room with 'USA' as the first sub-room). primus.room('USA:*:*').write(data);
+// 'USA:NewJersey:Summit' room (or any 3-part room with 'USA' as the primary room). primus.room('USA:*:*').write(data);
 ```